 Further, in the case of past investment by City Index Eleventh, approximately nine months after Ms. Yoko Atsumi ("Ms. Atsumi") was appointed as an outside director of a company, the company made a resolution to conduct a large-scale tender offer by an issuer at a premium price and increasing capital by third-party allotment, from which City and Other Parties exited while enjoying considerable tax benefits.
-As the Proposal No. 6, City Index Eleventh also submitted to the Company a shareholder proposal to appoint Ms. Atsumi as an outside director of the Company.
-As described in the Proposal No. 6, in the written question and answer sessions conducted by the Company's Nomination and Remuneration Committee, as Ms. Atsumi did not have sufficient knowledge of the current situation of the industry to which the Company's group belongs or of the Company's group, she only stated that the Company's Board of Directors should sufficiently discuss a spin-off of its renewal energy business.
+As announced in the press release today, "Notice on Opposing Opinion of the Company's Board of Directors Against the Shareholder Proposal for the Company's Ordinary General Meeting of Shareholders" (the "Opposing Opinion Press Release"), City Index Eleventh also submitted to the Company a shareholder proposal to appoint Ms. Atsumi as an outside director of the Company.

+As announced in the Opposing Opinion Press Release, in the written question and answer sessions conducted by the Company's Nomination and Remuneration Committee, as Ms. Atsumi did not have sufficient knowledge of the current situation of the industry to which the Company's group belongs or of the Company's group, she only stated that the Company's Board of Directors should sufficiently discuss a spin-off of its renewal energy business.
 Thus, the Company is unable to believe that Ms. Atsumi is a person suitable to assume the position of the Company's director by promising to take the actions above, and believes that there are doubts as to whether the purpose of Ms. Atsumi's proposal as a director candidate is really to discuss "the listing of the renewable energy business subsidiary."
-In other words, in light of the results of the written question and answer sessions above, as well as (i) there being multiple transactions between Ms. Atsumi and the corporations and organizations to which Mr. Yoshiaki Murakami ("Mr. Murakami") directly or indirectly relates (collectively, "Mr. Murakami and Relevant Parties"), such as Ms. Atsumi being a representative of Mr. Murakami and Relevant Parties, (ii) Ms. Atsumi having assumed the position of an outside director of multiple companies at which Mr. Murakami and Relevant Parties are major shareholders and Mr. Murakami having been deemed to be involved therein, and thus, it being undeniable that Ms. Atsumi has a close relationship with Mr. Murakami and Relevant Parties (please refer to the Proposal No. 6 "Opinion of the Company's Board of Directors"), (iii) the progress of communications with City and Other Parties thus far as described above, and (iv) past investment activities of City and Other parties, among other matters, the possibility cannot be denied that Ms. Atsumi may pursue the personal interests of Mr. Murakami and Relevant Parties at the expense of the Company's medium- to long-term corporate value and benefits of general shareholders.
+In other words, in light of the results of the written question and answer sessions above, as well as (i) there being multiple transactions between Ms. Atsumi and the corporations and organizations to which Mr. Yoshiaki Murakami ("Mr. Murakami") directly or indirectly relates (collectively, "Mr. Murakami and Relevant Parties"), such as Ms. Atsumi being a representative of Mr. Murakami and Relevant Parties, (ii) Ms. Atsumi having assumed the position of an outside director of multiple companies at which Mr. Murakami and Relevant Parties are major shareholders and Mr. Murakami having been deemed to be involved therein, and thus, it being undeniable that Ms. Atsumi has a close relationship with Mr. Murakami and Relevant Parties (please refer to Exhibit 2 of the Opposing Opinion Press Release), (iii) the progress of communications with City and Other Parties thus far as described above, and (iv) past investment activities of City and Other parties, among other matters, the possibility cannot be denied that Ms. Atsumi may pursue the personal interests of Mr. Murakami and Relevant Parties at the expense of the Company's medium- to long-term corporate value and benefits of general shareholders.
 In light of the above, the Company believes that City and Other Parties, as in the case of the other companies, are highly likely to plan for an excessively large-scale tender offer by an issuer by sending Ms. Atsumi to the Company, from which City and Other Parties will enjoy tax benefits at the expense of the Company's medium- to long-term corporate value and benefits of general shareholders.